Scuba Diving in South Africa

 Diving Conditions

-• Weather: There are several climate zones that range from desert to subtropical.
+• Weather: several climate zones from desert to subtropical; swell, wind and current can change conditions quickly.

 Read about the most popular dive spots around South Africa, including where you can dive with the most sharks, where to dive South Africa's famed 'Sardine Run', and where to find the best coral reefs and wrecks.